-BOXCAR applies the weight of the upper haunches and half of the wall weight as a point load at the top of the walls.
-For the CIP box culvert designs, the weight of the haunches was distributed across the slab and the weight of the walls was applied to the walls as a distributed vertical load.
+Eriksson Culvert applies the weight of the haunches as a distributed load across the slab and the weight of the walls is applied to the walls as a distributed vertical load.
+CIP box culvert designs use a similar approach.

 6.3 Dead Load - Additional Dead Loads (DW)